-Set forth below is a list of our directors continuing in office until the 2024 annual general meeting of shareholders, together with certain biographical information, including their ages as of the date of this Proxy Statement:
+Set forth below is a list of our directors serving terms that expire at the 2024 annual general meeting of shareholders, together with certain biographical information, including their ages as of the date of this Proxy Statement:

 Jeff Dykan, 63, has served on our Board since 2006 and has been the Chairman of our Board since 2009.
 He was appointed by our shareholder SCP Vitalife.
 Since 2002 Mr. Dykan has been a director of Vitalife Partners Management LP, the general partner of Vitalife, and since 2007 has been a director of its successor fund, SCP Vitalife GP, the corporate general partner of the common general partner of SCP Vitalife Partners II L.P. and its affiliate SCP Vitalife Partners (Israel) II L.P.
 He has also served as a managing member of SCP Vitalife Management Company, LLC and SCP Vitalife Management Israel Ltd., which by contract provides certain management services to the common general partner of SCP Vitalife.
 Prior to joining Vitalife, from 2001 to 2002, Mr. Dykan was the Chairman and Chief Executive Officer of BitBand Inc., formerly a provider of content management and delivery systems, specializing in video on demand for IPTV.
-Mr. Dykan is a member of the American Institute of Certified Public Accountants and holds a B.Sc. in accounting and management and an M.B.A. in computer applications, both from New York University.
+In addition to his service on our Board, Mr. Dykan has served as a director of several life sciences and medical technology companies.
+Mr. Dykan currently serves as Chairman of the board of directors of Trig Medical LTD. and also serves on the board of directors of Regentis Biomaterials Ltd. Mr. Dykan was also previously a board member of Avedro, Inc. (acquired by Glaukos Corporation), Beta-O2 Technologies Ltd., Colbar Lifescience (acquired by Johnson & Johnson), Can-Fite BioPharma (TASE: CFBI), Deep Breeze Ltd. and novoGI Ltd. Mr. Dykan was previously a member of the American Institute of Certified Public Accountants until late 2021 and holds a B.Sc. in accounting and management and an M.B.A. in computer applications, both from New York University.
 We believe that Mr. Dykan's extensive knowledge of corporate finance, securities and investments and his years of acting in management roles provide him the qualifications and skills to serve as a member of our Board.